In closed-door meetings at MTV, creators are grappling with how to make entertainment more responsible

 “Can I think on that and get back to you?”
 Gold said.

-‘Unhinged’ I don’t love.
-But I would write a comedy sketch with the word ‘silly,’” Flanz said.
+"'Unhinged' I don’t love.
+But I would write a comedy sketch with the word silly,” Flanz said.

-Reality-television dramas can be more shaped than even some cynical viewers realize.
-Practices like “frankenbiting,” in which sound bites are created by splicing together quotes, are common, and casting has long been a fraught area in which some producers have been said to seek out those with mental health conditions.
-Harden Bradford asked if producers conducted psychological evaluations before casting.
+Reality-television dramas can be more shaped than even cynical viewers realize.
+Practices like “frankenbiting,” in which sound bites are created by splicing together quotes, are common; casting has long been a fraught area in which some producers have been accused of seeking out more emotionally volatile individuals.

-“We only do psych evals if we are doing a house reality putting people in close quarters,” said Sitarah Pendelton, a senior vice president of original series at MTV Entertainment Group.
+“We only do psych evals if we are doing a house reality putting people in close quarters,” said Sitarah Pendelton, senior vice president of original series at MTV Entertainment Group.

 “So that may be something to consider,” Harden Bradford said.

-For years, concern about Hollywood harm has been directed toward portrayals of concrete acts — gun violence, cigarette smoking.
+For years, concern about Hollywood harm has largely been directed toward portrayals of concrete acts — gun violence, cigarette smoking.
 But what constitutes bad mental health behavior is harder to define.
-The effects can also be difficult to measure.
-Does depicting bullying make it more likely someone will initiate the activity?
+And the effects can be difficult to measure.

+Does depicting bullying, for instance, make it more likely someone will initiate the activity?
 Does it make someone watching feel bullied all over again?

-Would calling someone “crazy” or “unhinged” contribute to exactly the kind of stigmas that makes people afraid to seek help?
-And is it Hollywood’s responsibility to worry about it in the first place?
-Could they even do that if they wanted to, when conflict and excessive behavior are often what get TV shows watched and talked about?
+Would calling someone “crazy” or “unhinged” contribute to the kind of stigmas that makes people afraid to seek help?

+And what could Hollywood realistically do when conflict and excessive behavior are often what get TV shows watched and talked about in the first place?

-Producers at the sessions showed they, too, were struggling with these questions.
+Producers at the sessions seemed to be struggling with the questions themselves.

 “We’re still making television.
 We’re not making a psychological show,” Donna Edge-Rachell, an executive producer of “Love & Hip Hop,” which focuses on the professional and personal lives of people connected to the industry, said at a session for her show.
 “All of these people who are experiencing a level of this — we don’t want to go to therapy with all of them, we don’t want to sit in a chair and have them analyzed by a psychologist.”

 But she also asked for tips on how to show them working out issues without therapy.
 Harden Bradford suggested depicting informal mentorships with older people who’d gone through their own struggles.